 Remember Google from a decade back.
 Which one do you prefer?
-The Google of 2008 or the Google of 2018?
+The Voice Search of 2008 or the Google of 2018?

 Google is much more specific now.
 It’s understands the context and intent of the search and shows the most relevant results.